albertopeam/clean-architecture/README.md

 ## What do you expect to see soon?
 ### Next
 * iOS
-    * create a core module to show how to do it.
-The idea is avoid publishing internal dependencies
-    * add architecture explanation, guidelines
-    * example with promises all. rewrite promise once
-    * ViewModel to reduce complexity between view-presenter
+    * Framework usage to avoid all the code to seen as public
-    * ViewStateMachine for complex UIs
+    * View State pattern for complex UIs
+    * Repository pattern
+    * MVP pattern
-    * observer
+    * Travis
-    * UI testing
+    * SonarQube

 ## Architecture